 What's the biggest factor when it comes to premium increases?

 The biggest factor is whether or not you get premium subsidies.
-If you don’t get a subsidy (which is the case for about 14 percent of exchange enrollees nationwide – plus everyone enrolled in off-exchange plans), your rate changes are pretty straightforward and just depend on how much your insurer is changing the premium for your plan next year.
+If you don’t get a subsidy (which is the case for about 14% of exchange enrollees nationwide – plus everyone enrolled in off-exchange plans), your rate changes are pretty straightforward and just depend on how much your insurer is changing the premium for your plan next year (note that under the American Rescue Plan, some people who aren’t normally eligible for subsidies, including some with income over 400% of the poverty level, are eligible for subsidies in 2021 and 2022).

 But if you do get a subsidy, your rate change depends on multiple factors: How much your plan’s price changes, how much your area’s benchmark plan price changes (keeping in mind that the benchmark plan isn’t necessarily the same plan from one year to the next), as well as things like changes in your income and family size.

-Because average benchmark premiums decreased for 2021, average premium subsidies are a little smaller in 2021 than they were in 2020 (and since the average benchmark premiums have decreased three years in a row, average premium subsidies have also decreased three years in a row).
+Because average benchmark premiums decreased for 2021, average premium subsidies were initially a little smaller in 2021 than they were in 2020 (but the American Rescue Plan has increased subsidies fairly significantly for 2021 and 2022).
+And since the average benchmark premiums have decreased three years in a row, average premium subsidies have also decreased three years in a row (again, this is no longer the case for 2021, now that the ARP has been enacted).
 But that doesn’t mean your subsidy is smaller, since there’s a lot of variation from one area to another, and because your specific subsidy also depends on your own income, which can change from one year to the next.

 And it’s important to keep in mind that although average benchmark premiums (on which subsidy amounts are based) decreased slightly for 2021, average premiums across the whole individual market increased slightly.
-So it was common for 2021 to see people who get premium subsidies ending up with an small overall average increase in their premiums for 2021 – assuming they weren’t enrolled in the benchmark plan in both years (the subsidies are designed to closely offset rate changes for the benchmark plan) or willing to switch to a lower-cost plan for 2021.
+So it was common for 2021 to see people who get premium subsidies ending up with an small overall average increase in their premiums for 2021 – assuming they weren’t enrolled in the benchmark plan in both years (the subsidies are designed to closely offset rate changes for the benchmark plan) or willing to switch to a lower-cost plan for 2021 (again, this is different now that the ARP has been enacted, with most enrollees now eligible for a larger subsidy than they got in 2020).

 If you’re in an area where the benchmark premium decreased significantly, you may have found that your after-subsidy premium ended up increasing significantly, which can be disconcerting after you’ve seen headlines about rate decreases.
 This is what happened in some parts of Colorado in 2020, for example.
 And it can also happen in areas where a new insurer moves into the area and undercuts the previous benchmark plan; there are at least 20 states with new insurers for 2021 and numerous other states where existing insurers expanded their coverage areas.